networkrunt/NetworkRunt/content/post/afc-cluster-installation/index.md

 ![](screenshot-2021-07-06-at-21.58.03.png "Cluster health")

-Login to the CLI of a node and run the following commands.
+Log in to the CLI of a node and run the following commands.
 SSH tunnels are used between cluster nodes for internal communications.
 Verify the status using the following command.
 Note, the output will show several services for all three nodes.
 An operational and healthy service will have a value of true.
 If the value is false then the service is not running.

 ![](screenshot-2021-07-06-at-22.04.51.png)